avipars/embassyautomator/README.md

 After, you will proceed as normal and change months or years... and if there is an opening... fill out as usual

-TLDR it just automates the first two steps of the process for now...
+TLDR it just automates the first two steps (by using JS to click on elements) of the process for now...
 I am really busy so please don't PM me... just open an issue on this repo with questions... this works in Chrome and Edge for Desktop only (Firefox requires an extra step or two)...

+No scraping or anythign illegal is happening... just clicks on some elements for you to save time.

-and feel free to contribute ideas and code!
+and feel free to contribute code!

 <a href="https://www.buymeacoffee.com/shirabira"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=shirabira&button_colour=5F7FFF&font_colour=ffffff&font_family=Lato&outline_colour=000000&coffee_colour=FFDD00"></a>